 What is the Relaxation Response?

-The relaxation response corresponds to a part of the brain called the hypothalamus, which – when triggered – sends out neurochemicals which counteract the hyper activity in the nervous system due to stress and agitation.
+The relaxation response corresponds to a part of the brain called the hypothalamus, which – when triggered – sends out neurochemicals that counteract the hyperactivity in the nervous system due to stress and agitation.
 This release of neurochemicals has been said to be responsible for the experience known as spiritual or inner peace.

 Dr. Herbert Benson describes it as: